ebzimny01/gd-recruit-extension/memory-bank/progress.md

   - **Non-intrusive design**: Donation reminders designed to be helpful without being disruptive to recruiting workflow
   - **Transparency**: Clear information about how contributions support ongoing development and feature enhancement
 - **Status**: Donation support system development in active progress with significant changes implemented but not yet committed.
 This represents an important enhancement for long-term project sustainability while maintaining the extension's primary focus on recruiting management excellence.
 Changes total 684 lines across 7 files, indicating substantial feature addition ready for integration testing and commit.

+### 2025-06-26 - Version 0.5.3 Release ✅
+- **Status**: RELEASED
+- **Version Bump**: Updated from version 0.5.2 to 0.5.3
+- **Key Improvements**:
+  - Moved Column Order Reset button from the Settings Tab to the Recruits Tab next to the Show/Hide Columns Button
+  - Resized the Refresh Recruits button on Recruits Tab

+- **Files Modified**:
+  - `manifest.json` - Version bump to 0.5.3
+  - `popup/popup.html` - Button relocation
+- **Status**: Successfully released with all improvements fully tested

 The GD Recruit Assistant browser extension is in excellent condition with a comprehensive feature set, strong multi-team architecture, and attention to performance, accessibility, and security.
 The project has successfully evolved from a basic sidebar implementation to a sophisticated full-screen application with complete multi-team support that meets professional recruiting management needs across multiple teams.
 Version 0.4.7 development adds important sustainability features while preserving core functionality.